The name of the organization represented by these Bylaws is the Society for Collegiate Travel and Expense Management, herein abbreviated as ‘SCTEM.’

 Section 8.2 – Advisory Board Functions.
 The Advisory Board shall have the following functions:

 Section 8.3 – Collegiate Advisory Board Member Eligibility and Initial Term.
 Each Collegiate Advisory Board Member must be a current employee, or official affiliate of an academic institution.
 Collegiate Board Members serve an initial three (3) year term.
 Cessation of employment with the current academic institution immediately terminates Advisory Board Membership.
-However, the individual may reapply as a new Advisory Board Member.
+If the individual vacates their university position unexpectedly, they may continue service via a 2/3 vote by the Advisory Board.
+If the individual vacates their university position for another role in the collegiate travel or expense industry, they may reapply as a new Advisory Board Member.
 Procedures for selection are articulated in Article 10.

 Section 8.4 – Supplier Advisory Board Member Eligibility and Initial Term.
 Supplier Advisory Board members must represent organizations that contribute to SCTEM on an annual basis, either in terms of soft dollars (which may include the donation of gifts-in-kind, information, time, or speakers) or actual dollars.
 Supplier Board members serve an initial three (3) year term.
 Cessation of employment with the current contributing travel supplier immediately terminates Advisory Board Membership.
-However, the individual may reapply as a new Advisory Board Member.
+If the individual vacates their position unexpectedly, they may continue service via a 2/3 vote by the Advisory Board.
+If the individual vacates their position for another role in the collegiate travel or expense industry, they may reapply as a new Advisory Board Member.
 Procedures for selection are articulated in Article 10.

 Section 8.5 – Renewal Terms.
 Advisory Board Members can serve an unlimited number of successive two (2) year renewal terms beyond the initial three (3) year term.
 However, each successive term must be approved by a 2/3 majority vote of the Advisory Board who will take the recommendation of the Executive Director under advisement.